jurcacristian/weather-dashboard/README.md

 - **5-Day Weather Forecast**
   - Daily high/low temperatures
   - Weather condition icons (sunny, cloudy, rainy, etc.)
-  - Day names

 - **Smart Power Management**
   - Dynamic refresh schedule:
-    - Every 5 minutes from 6 AM to 2 PM
+    - Update every 15 minutes between 6 AM and 10 AM
-    - Every hour from 2 PM to midnight
+    - Update every hour from 10 AM to midnight
     - Sleep mode from midnight to 6 AM
-  - Optimized for 2000mAh battery (3+ months battery life)
+  - Optimized for 2000mAh battery (3+ months battery life...this is still to be check, but i would not expect to last more 1 month.
+But a more granular schedule is possible like having more sleep when nobody is arround.)

 ## Hardware Requirements